chainguard-dev/edu/content/chainguard/chainguard-images/videos/node-images.md

 But we're not going to do either of that.

-We're going to change to use a Chainguard image and see how that affects things.
+We're going to change to use a Chainguard Image and see how that affects things.

-So I'm going to use a Chainguard registry here at cgr.dev.
+So I'm going to use the [Chainguard Registry](/chainguard/chainguard-registry/overview/) here at cgr.dev.

 And we're going to use the `latest-dev` image.

 So there's a couple of things here.

-I'm using a Chainguard registry.
+I'm using a Chainguard Registry.

 I could also use the Docker Hub.

-So Chainguard images are available on the Docker Hub, just in the Chainguard user or namespace.
+So Chainguard Images are available on the Docker Hub, just in the Chainguard user or namespace.

-But in this case, we're using the Chainguard registry.
+But in this case, we're using the Chainguard Registry.

 For free, we provide the `latest` and `latest-dev` images.